Open-Security-Tools/security_model_tw_plugin/README.md

 * The tags override is used to hide twsm entity tag references.
 A better mechanism would be to use a bespoke field to store cross-references which need to be presented differently. **Not important**
 * The relink fields are important to maintain model integrity through renames.

+The CI pipeline builds the `demowiki.html` file, and then copies to an empty directory as `index.html`.
+This directory is then force pushed to the gh-pages branch on GitHub.

+### Target Build Process

+Development experience:

+* Code changes via development IDE.
+* Manually managed tiddler path to filing system directory structure.
+* Plugin contents limited to path.

+NPM integration:

+* TIDDLYWIKI_PLUGIN_PATH set to local plugins directory.
+* Several tiddlywiki contexts (plugin development, demo website, empty)
+       * Each context has a `tiddlywiki.info` file and a `tiddlers` directory.
+       * Dependencies are stored as bundled tiddlers in the `tiddlers` directory (e.g. relink).
+* `serve` used for plugin development.
+       * Uses root `tiddlywiki.info` and `tiddlers` directory.
+       * Watches plugin directory for changes and automatically reloads.
+* `serve-demo` ...
+* Builds reference the `demo` and `empty` contexts.
+* The build target uses the built in tiddlywiki save offline mechanism to save an all inclusive HTML version of the wiki.